tri-bui/sandbox-dbs/employee-retirement/README.md

 - `salaries.csv` - employee salaries (employees may be recorded more than once if their salary changes)
 - `titles.csv` - employee titles (employees may be recorded more than once if their title changes)

+These tables were created in the database with the code in `schema.sql`.
+As stated in the comment at the top, uncomment that code block to drop the tables before recreating them.

 ### Analysis